suchmememanyskill/CssLoader-ThemeDb/README.md

 ## Components

 Components are a way to attach extra parts to a selectable patch option.
-For now, this only includes a color picker.

 Components are part of a patch.
 Inside a patch, you can make a `"components"` field (it's value is a list), and put the components inside